Marco Mengoni: Early life

 Marco Mengoni was born on 25 December 1988 in Ronciglione, a comune in the province of Viterbo in central Italy, where he also spent his youth.

 He is the only child of Nadia Ferrari and Maurizio Mengoni.

 At the age of 14, while studying industrial design at secondary school, he started to take singing lessons.
 Mengoni later started to perform as a member of a five-piece vocal group.

-After leaving school, he moved to Rome, where he enrolled on a degree in Languages.
+After leaving school, he moved to Rome, where he enrolled in a degree in Languages.
 During his studies, he occasionally worked as a barman and he performed in piano bars and during weddings.
 During the same years, he had his first experience in the recorded music business, working as a sound mixer and as a music programmer.

-Music career
+Career

 2009: X Factor and Dove si vola

 Mengoni auditioned for the third series of the Italian talent-show X Factor in 2009, performing a cover of Eduardo De Crescenzo's "Uomini semplici".
 The category he was part of, "16–24s", was mentored by Morgan, who chose Mengoni as one of his top four contestants that progressed to the live shows.
 During the live shows, he performed songs from a wide range of genres, receiving the congratulations and admiration of popular Italian singers such as Mina, Giorgia, Elisa, and Adriano Celentano.
 On 2 December 2009, Mengoni was announced the winner of the competition, receiving a recording contract with a stated value of €300,000 and being automatically selected as one of the participants to the Sanremo Music Festival 2010.

 Mengoni's winning single, "Dove si vola", debuted at number one on the Italian Top Digital Downloads chart, and it was included in the extended play with the same title, released on 4 December 2009.
 The EP, also including the original song "Lontanissimo da te" and five studio recordings of covers he had previously performed during the TV show, peaked at number nine on the Italian albums chart and was certified platinum by the Federation of the Italian Music Industry.